False or misleading statements by Donald Trump: September 11 attacks

 On September 11, after at least one of the World Trade Center towers was destroyed, Trump said in an interview with WWOR-TV in New York: "40 Wall Street actually was the second-tallest building in downtown Manhattan, and it was actually, before the World Trade Center, was the tallest—and then, when they built the World Trade Center, it became known as the second tallest, and now it's the tallest."
-Once the Twin Towers had collapsed, the 71-story Trump Building at 40 Wall Street became the second-tallest building in Lower Manhattan, 25 ft shorter than the building at 70 Pine Street.
+There was a building in Lower Manhattan that was taller than the 71-story Trump Building at 40 Wall Street: that was 70 Pine Street, taller by 25 ft.
 Two days after the attack, Trump stood near Ground Zero and told a television station he was paying two hundred of his employees to come "find and identify victims".
 No record of such work has ever been found.
 In 2023, he reposted the claim on Truth Social.
+In 2026, he told a crowd that he sent a construction crew to Ground Zero "right after" the attack and that "two firemen" had prompted him to evacuate from the U.S. Steel Building.
+He said: "They grabbed me under the arms and said, 'Gotta get out of here.' ...
+They lifted me up and started running with me."
+The New York Times wrote "There is no evidence backing up Mr. Trump’s claim."

 At a rally in Columbus, Ohio, in 2015, Trump said "I have a view—a view in my apartment that was specifically aimed at the World Trade Center."
 He added "and I watched those people jump and I watched the second plane hit ...
 I saw the second plane hit the building and I said, 'Wow that's unbelievable.'"
 At the time of the attack, Trump lived in Trump Tower more than 4 mi away from the World Trade Center towers.
 His campaign did not respond to inquiries about how it was possible for him to see people jumping from that far away.